timdeschryver/timdeschryver.dev/content/blog/configuring-azure-application-insights-in-an-angular-application/index.md

 ## Initialize the `Insights` service

 The `Insights` service must be initialized before it can start logging views and exceptions.
-You can do that by injecting it in the `InsightsModule` module.
+You can do that by injecting the service in the `InsightsModule` module.
+This way when the `InsightsModule` is loaded, the `Insights` service is also initialized.

 ```ts{15}:insights.module.ts
 import { ErrorHandler, NgModule } from '@angular/core';